Uses of podcasting: Public services

 Podcasts have been used for local community news and issues.
 Podcasting has emerged as an effective independent outlet to share community stories of interest and engage on-demand with citizens on local issues.
 Podcasting continues to be a growth medium, as 40% of Americans 12+ say they have ever listened to a podcast, while 24% say they have listened to one in the past month, up from 21% one year ago.
 In addition, six in ten Americans are now familiar with the term "podcasting," a number that has risen 22% in two years.
 With the longer format and on-demand nature, local community podcasting allows for independent reporting accessible to a wider audience and broader demographic than traditional media channels.

+Discussion venues

+8% of podcasts in the United States as of 2023 have a "discussion forum or Discord server" for their fans.